numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

    case-by-case basis.

-5. For all platforms in any supported tier: the relevant prerequisites in our dependencies have been met.
+5. For all platforms in any supported tier: the relevant prerequisites in our dependencies must be met.
 E.g., build tools have support, and for wheels there is support in CPython, PyPI, cibuildwheel, manylinux, and ``scipy-openblas64`` or another easily-integrated BLAS library.